BulykLab/MEDEA/README.md

 2. Each dataset should be present in, or based on, at least two replicated independent experiments.
 A careful post-processing of the chromatin accessibility data may further improve the quality of the final selected peaks.
 3. Last, but not least, the reference set should contain at least a dozen cell types, but not more than 100.
 To get a more global look at motifs in cellular context, the cell types should be as phenotypically spread as possible to avoid excluding shared regulatory elements of two very similar cell types.
 See Supplemental Figure 4 of the [MEDEA paper](https://genome.cshlp.org/content/early/2020/05/18/gr.260877.120) for more details.

 MEDEA's well curated reference set for hg19 was retrieved from the ENCODE-DREAM challenge.
-For more information on how it was made, please see Section 3 of the [their website](https://www.synapse.org/#!Synapse:syn6131484/wiki/402033).
+For more information on how it was made, please see Section 3 of [their website](https://www.synapse.org/#!Synapse:syn6131484/wiki/402033).

 ### MEDEA